yigitalpkaynak/blogApp/README.md

+This project was made with .Net 7.0

+Make sure you have .NET 7.0.10 SDK to run and develop this project.

 to open project on your editor, first write "libman restore" on integrated terminal to add dependencies to your project. after then "dotnet watch" to run.